jwday/ComputerVision/README.md

 Dependencies:
 -------------------
+ - For capturing with a camera device, you will need a native Linux OS such as Ubuntu or Raspbian (WSL does not work with USB cameras *yet*)
  - Python 3.x
  - opencv-contrib-python (user:~$ pip3 install opencv-contrib-python)
     - This will also install numpy, which is required